Post Malone: Personal life

-Malone currently lives in Cottonwood Heights, Utah where he has a multimillion-dollar 12,700 sqft home.
-His former home in San Fernando Valley, California, was burgled on September 1, 2018.
-Malone was in a three-year-long relationship with Ashlen Diaz, ending in November 2018.
+As of 2019, Malone resided in Cottonwood Heights, Utah, in a multimillion-dollar 12,700 sqft home.
+His former home in Los Angeles' San Fernando Valley was burglarized on September 1, 2018.

-On August 21, 2018, Malone boarded a plane leaving Teterboro Airport and was scheduled to land in London Luton Airport.
-At 10:50 am, the tires blew out on takeoff and the plane was rerouted to Stewart International Airport for an emergency landing.
-The plane landed safely at 3:50 pm.
-Once the plane had landed, Malone tweeted about the incident, writing "i landed guys. thank you for your prayers. can't believe how many people wished death on me on this website. f__ you. but not today."
+On August 21, 2018, Malone boarded a plane leaving Teterboro Airport and was scheduled to land at London Luton Airport.
+The tires blew out during takeoff and the plane was rerouted to Stewart International Airport for an emergency landing.
+The plane landed safely.
+Once the plane had landed, Malone tweeted about the incident, writing "i landed guys. thank you for your prayers. can't believe how many people wished death on me on this website. fuck you. but not today."

 Malone was involved in a car crash on September 8, 2018.
-Malone's white Rolls-Royce was driving through Santa Monica in the early morning when it collided with another car at 3:30 am.
+Malone's white Rolls-Royce Wraith was driving through Santa Monica, California in the early morning when it collided with another car at 3:30 am.
 Although no one was severely injured in the incident, several people were treated for minor injuries.

-In May 2022, Malone announced that he was expecting his first child with his girlfriend.
-In June, during an appearance on The Howard Stern Show, Malone revealed that he and his girlfriend are engaged and have welcomed a daughter.
+Malone was in a three-year relationship with Ashlen Diaz, ending in November 2018.
+In May 2022, Malone announced that he was expecting his first child with his current girlfriend.
+In June, during an appearance on The Howard Stern Show, Malone revealed that he and his girlfriend are engaged and had welcomed a daughter.
+Malone has the initials of his child, "DDP", tattooed on his forehead.
+The song "Yours" on his album F-1 Trillion is inspired by his daughter as he envisions her getting married when she is older.
+In March 2025, it was revealed that he and his fiancée had quietly split at the end of 2024.
+His ex-fiancée, later identified as Hee Sung "Jamie" Park, filed documents in Los Angeles in April 2025 asking the court to award her primary physical custody of their daughter.
+In those documents, Park checked boxes indicating that she is okay with sharing custody (if not awarded full custody) and allowing Malone to have visitations, also known as "parenting time."
+In the documents, Park also said that their daughter has been living with her since November 2024, and also wants Malone to cover her legal fees.
+Malone has since been seen in public in the company of a new woman, Christy Lee, a Parsons School of Design student.